weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-cohere.md

 ## Module configuration

 :::tip
-This module is enabled and pre-configured on Weaviate Cloud Services.
+This module is enabled and pre-configured in Weaviate Cloud Services.
 :::

 :::caution